wwcodemanila/WWCodeManila-HTML.CSS/getting_started/starter_pack.md

 3. Try the html elements from your list.
 Explore on how they works.
    If you have questions, you can ask us in our [gitter chat](https://gitter.im/WWCodeManila/HTML-CSS) or list down your question and ask it during the study group.
 We will try our best to answer your questions.

 4. Share your answers during our study group.
-Don’t be shy, ok :)
+Don’t be shy, ok :wink:

 !> Note: